CENR training and workshop programs focus on the following five core areas:

 Mr. James A. Calderwood, Esq delivered a two-day workshop on energy sector competition law.
 Mr. Calderwood presented on controlling mergers, market division, horizontal and vertical restraints, energy monopolization, the goals of competition policy.

-The American University in Kosovo-RIT CENR, RWE and American Chamber of Commerce in Kosovo collaboratively organized the symposium with the goal of providing RWE with a forum to present actual and future Lignite Power Plants, RWE climate protection business plans and lignite mining in Germany.
+A.U.K.-RIT CENR, RWE and American Chamber of Commerce in Kosovo collaboratively organized the symposium with the goal of providing RWE with a forum to present actual and future Lignite Power Plants, RWE climate protection business plans and lignite mining in Germany.